JosePedroDias/code-submit/README.md

 ## TODO

-* C support for printing and asserting, at least for ints, floats and char/int*?
+* support for other languages: java, go, lisp, ruby, clojure (I accept pull requests!)
-* support for other languages: java, go, lisp, ruby, clojure?
+* kill faulty processes
-* test process inspector and kill faulty processes (taking too long, using too much memory)
+    * can't kill ongoing process (pid not found, did it fork already and how do I know who to kill then?)